 - These profiles are packaged in a fixed configuration;

-- The CDN is sizes – or shall we say over-sized – to absorb any peak.
+- The CDN is sized – or shall we say over-sized – to absorb any peak.

 As you don’t know under what conditions people are viewing the video, this flow is largely suboptimal.
 What happens if one profile is never watched?
 What happens if service quality is blurry because of network congestion on the long run?
 Easy answer in both cases: nothing.
 Everything is set in stone… until the next major operational upgrade.